Guide

 Blueprint workflows triggered by email data

-A typical email-to-Lead Blueprint:
+A typical email-to-Lead Blueprint has 4 stages:

 1. NewContacted: triggers when Lead_Source is set to “Email” (your import sets this)